What are pro bono costs?

-The costs cover any period when free representation was provided and the amount is based on what a paying client would recover.
+Pro bono costs cover any period when free of charge representation was provided, and the amount is based on what a paying client would recover.

-The costs must be paid to the prescribed charity, the Access to Justice Foundation, which distributes the money to agencies and projects that give free legal help to those in need.
-Front line agencies responsible for obtaining pro bono costs can expect to receive up to 50% of the costs recovered.
+Unlike ordinary costs, pro bono costs are, by statute, payable to the prescribed charity, the Access to Justice Foundation, which distributes the money to agencies and projects that give free legal help to those in need.